0rbit3r/Rychlokurz/Lessons/01_Repository/What_are_we_doing_here.md

   - [ ] Git
     - [ ] Add Github credentials to Git settings
     - [ ] Send your Github name to me so I can give you edit rights
-  - [ ] Tortoise Git (Optional but allows us not to use command line to use git)
+  - [ ] Tortoise Git (Optional but allows us to use git iwthout command line)

 ---